limbernie/limbernie.github.io/_posts/2020-01-07-craft-htb-walkthrough.md

 ![b9c9691a.png](/assets/images/posts/craft-htb-walkthrough/b9c9691a.png)
 </a>

 Now, how the hell do I connect to `db`?
-There\'s no `mysql` client here.
-It\'s important to leave no stones unturned during the information gathering phase.
+There's no `mysql` client here.
+It's important to leave no stones unturned during the information gathering phase.

 <a class="image-popup">
 ![ec46ac72.png](/assets/images/posts/craft-htb-walkthrough/ec46ac72.png)